AUTONOMOUS AUTO IN LATVIA: SOLUTION OR PROBLEM?

-Experts of law firm Triniti, Arina Stivriņa and Anrī Leimanis have conducted a study of the legal framework, concluding that the operation of currently fully automated vehicles without a driver on Latvian roads does not comply with binding international and national regulatory enactments.
+Expert of law firm Triniti Arina Stivriņa has conducted a study of the legal framework, concluding that the operation of currently fully automated vehicles without a driver on Latvian roads does not comply with binding international and national regulatory enactments.

 The current legal framework does not prescribe a division of responsibilities between road users and those involved in the operation of the vehicle corresponding to the operation of automated vehicles and does not provide for different categories of driving licence or different procedures for obtaining a driving licence for the driving of automated vehicles.

 Improving the legal framework: Robotics Law and Trustee Model

 Further research is needed on changes to the concept of a vehicle in the Road Traffic Act, as the need for the establishment of the legal status of various automated self-driving equipment, as shipment and cargo delivery robots, road complex and lawn cleaning robots is expected in the near future, and the current legal uncertainty, without dealing with responsibilities and responsibilities, does not contribute to the development of the practical application of technology.

 Triniti experts, as part of the study, developed conceptual proposals for changes needed to operate automated vehicles.
 The proposals include a further study of the person implementing the development of a new general Robotics Law and the actual control of technology, the inclusion of the concept of an automated vehicle in the Road Traffic Law, as well as changes in the training arrangements for drivers, supplementing the training programme with information on the need for enhanced monitoring and alertness, the need to familiarise an adequate automated system, and takeover of management in a crisis.